Chapter 1 - Protocol

 Time: 10:04 AM | Thorne & Vale Financial, 54th Floor

-I had already rolled back my suit sleeve to the elbow before the vampire entered.
-Crisp navy pantsuit.
-Low block heels.
-Hair twisted into a sleek knot.
+The bite never came as a surprise anymore.
+Jaquelyn had already rolled back her suit sleeve to the elbow before the vampire even entered.
+She wore a crisp navy pantsuit with low block heels, her hair twisted into a sleek knot.
 Nothing to distract from the purpose of the appointment.
-Professional.
-Efficient.
-Controlled.
+Professional, efficient, controlled.

 “Jaquelyn, right?” the vampire asked, voice warm but wary.